Skip to main content

 Quick Facts

 Is Green Mountain Energy good?
-Green Mountain is the real deal on renewable energy—but you’re paying 15-25% more than budget providers for that environmental credibility.
+Green Mountain is the real deal on renewable commitment—29 years of 100% clean energy.
+But their rates run 17.5-21.7c/kWh while budget providers sit at 12-13c.
+You’re paying a steep premium for environmental credibility.

-• Avoid If: Price matters most—Green Mountain costs $15-$30 more per month than budget options
+• Avoid If: Price matters most—Green Mountain rates are 40-75% above budget providers

 Company Overview